 Gaia DR3 data (both Gaia EDR3 and the full Gaia DR3) are based on data collected between 25 July 2014 (10:30 UTC) and 28 May 2017 (08:44 UTC), spanning a period of 34 months.
 As a comparison, Gaia DR2 was based on 22 months of data and Gaia DR1 was based on observations collected during the first 14 months of Gaia's routine operational phase.

-The reference epoch for Gaia DR3 (both Gaia EDR3 and the full Gaia DR3) is 2016.0.
-Remember that the reference epoch is different for each Gaia data release (it was was J2015.5 for Gaia DR2 and J2015.0 for Gaia DR1).
+The reference epoch for Gaia DR3 (both Gaia EDR3 and the full Gaia DR3) is J2016.0.
+Remember that the reference epoch is different for each Gaia data release (it is J2015.5 for Gaia DR2 and J2015.0 for Gaia DR1).